Relative Error Streaming Quantiles: Full Mergeability

-To show the full claim that each important item is charged at most once for the fixed level $h$, consider any important item $x$ that is removed from the level-$h$ buffer during some compaction operation represented by an $i$-node $t$.
-We have two cases that correspond to the two cases of the charging scheme described above:

-\mycase{I} $x$ is not in an extra section of the buffer just before it is removed from the buffer (i.e., $x$ is at index at most $B_i$ in that buffer) .
-Let $j+1$ be the index of the section that contains $x$ just before it is removed (thus, the compaction involves at least $j+1$ sections); note that $j\ge 0$ as items in section~1 are not charged.
-Item $x$ may only be charged by some number of important compactions represented by nodes in the subtree of $t$ that involve exactly $j$ sections according to Case B of the above charging scheme.
-Claim~\ref{clm:charging arg for mergeability} then implies that $x$ is charged at most once.

-\mycase{II} Otherwise, for item $x$ to be charged to, $x$ must be removed from an extra section during a compaction represented by a heavy node $t^*$.
-Let $j+1$ be the index of this extra section.
-Then $x$ may be charged by some number of important compactions that involve exactly $j$ sections and are represented by nodes in the subtree of the right child of $t^*$ (according to Case A of the charging scheme).
-Using Claim~\ref{clm:charging arg for mergeability} (with $t'$ in the statement of Claim~\ref{clm:charging arg for mergeability} equal to the right child of $t^*$) again implies that $x$ is charged at most once. \end{proof}
+The bound on the number of important level-$h$ compactions in Lemma~\ref{lem:single layer mergeability - stronger} below is more involved than in the streaming setting (Section~\ref{s:relativecompactor}), but this complexity allows for the tightest and most general analysis, presented in Section~\ref{s:k0sec}.
+In particular, for any $0\le a\le \lambda$, we will need a bound on the number of important level-$h$ compactions represented by $i$-nodes for $i\in [a,\lambda]$.

-The following lemma combines the bounds for different $i$'s and takes important special compactions into account.
-We first give a few definitions.
-We say that a compaction \emph{involves important items} iff it removes at least one important item from the buffer.
-Recall that we only consider a compaction to be important if it affects an odd number of important items, so these compactions involving important items are a superset of important compactions.
-Let $Q_h$ be the set of nodes $t$ such that (i) $t$ represents a level-$h$ compaction that involves important items, and (ii) there is no node on the $t$-to-root path (except for $t$) that represents a level-$h$ compaction involving important items.
-Intuitively, $Q_h$ captures ``maximal'' nodes that represent a level-$h$ compaction removing one or more important items from level $h$.
-Observe then that an important item that remains in the level-$h$ buffer represented by a node $t\in Q_h$ (after performing the compaction operation represented by $t$) is never removed from the level-$h$ buffer, by the definition of $Q_h$.
-For $0\le i\le \ell$, let $Q^i_h$ be the set of $i$-nodes in $Q_h$.
+To state the bound, we first give a few definitions.
+We say that a compaction \emph{involves important items} iff it removes at least one important item from the buffer; note that compactions involving important items are a superset of important compactions.
+Let $Q_h$ be the set of nodes $t$ such that (i) $t$ is an $i$-node for $i\le \lambda$ that represents a level-$h$ compaction involving important items (this compaction may or may not be important), and (ii) there is no node $t'$ on the path from the parent of $t$ to the topmost $\lambda$-node containing $t$ in its subtree such that $t'$ represents a level-$h$ compaction involving important items.
+Intuitively, $Q_h$ captures ``maximal'' nodes (disregarding $i$-nodes for $i > \lambda$, if any) that represent a level-$h$ compaction removing one or more important items from level $h$.
+Note that an important item that remains in the level-$h$ buffer represented by a node $t\in Q_h$ (after performing the compaction operation represented by $t$) is never removed from the level-$h$ buffer during compactions represented by $i$-nodes for $i \le \lambda$, by the definition of $Q_h$.
+For $i\in [0,\lambda]$, let $Q^i_h$ be the set of $i$-nodes in $Q_h$.